 When you make the appointment, ask if there's anything you need to do in advance.
 Make a list of:

-- Your child's symptoms, including when they started
+- Your child's symptoms, including when they started.

-- Key personal information, including major stresses, recent life changes and family medical history
+- Key personal information, including major stresses, recent life changes and family medical history.

-- Questions to ask the doctor
+- Questions to ask the health care professional.

 What to expect from your doctor

-vYour doctor is likely to ask you — and your child, depending on his or her age — several questions, such as:
+Your health care professional is likely to ask you, and your child, depending on your child's age, several questions, such as: